lse-my472/lse-my472.github.io/index.md

 This is a *formative* assessment, and is due **18 October 2024 by 5pm**.
 You must submit your response as a knitted .html file via the Moodle page.

+Feedback on the Practice Problem Set will be returned by 1st November (if submitted by the deadline).

-_Details to be posted later in the term._
+_More details to be made available later in the term._

 #### 3. Data visualisation